Serving All of British Columbia

 Class action lawsuits can bring public attention to a case.
 When facing a large entity like the Catholic Archdiocese of Vancouver, having a support system of people who have all been the victims of similar crimes can be heartening.
 The sheer number of people involved in the class action can direct the public’s attention to the overwhelming number of people impacted by the organization’s wrongful actions or inactions, thereby influencing the organization to change their practices in the future.

 • Lengthy litigation process: Whereas civil claims may be resolved relatively quickly, class action lawsuits are often complicated and can take many years to reach a resolution.
+It generally takes longer to settle your case if you are involved in a class action since your case only settles when the entire class action settles and is then approved by the court.

 The Benefits of Pursuing a Civil Claim